carpentries/instructor-training/05-expertise.md

     and it isn't always a good thing: when asked to explain her reasoning,
     an expert often can't because she didn't actually go through any intermediate steps.

+	> In our example above, the local probaby doesn't even think about which
+	> turns they're making on their way to the grocery store.
+They can drive on
+	> "autopilot" without really thinking.
+If someone asks them to go to a different
+	> location, they immediately know what they should do next to get to the right place.

 2. Experts are frequently so familiar with their subject that they can no longer imagine what it's like to *not* see the world that way.
     As a result,